-Step A- Turn on the incoming cold and hot water at the angle stop valves by turning the knob on the Adapt-A-ValveTM counterclockwise.
+Step A- Turn on the incoming cold water at the angle stop valve.
+Turn the knob on the Adapt-A-ValveTM by turning counterclockwise.
 Check the system for leaks and tighten any fittings as necessary.
 (Check frequently over the next 24 hours to ensure no leaks are present).